OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 Amount requirements are the mechanism for defining a quantity of something that the Worker host or render manager needs to have for a Step to run.
-They represent quantifiable things that need to be reserved to do the work — vCPUs, memory, licenses, etc. They are always non-negative floating point valued, and a Step can require a certain amount of that capability to be able to run — “at least 4 CPU cores” for example.
+They represent quantifiable things that need to be reserved to do the work — vCPUs, memory, licenses, etc. They are always non-negative floating point valued, and a Step can require a certain amount of that capability to be able to run — "at least 4 CPU cores" for example.
 Further, a quantity of each amount required are logically allocated to a Session while that session is running on a host.
-A Step requiring, say, “at least 4 CPU cores”, might result in a Session with 4 CPU cores allocated to it being created on a host.
+A Step requiring, say, "at least 4 CPU cores", might result in a Session with 4 CPU cores allocated to it being created on a host.
 Those cores are reserved for that Session while that Session is running on the host; effectively making the number of available cores on the host 4 less for scheduling purposes during the duration of the Session.
 Logically allocating amounts to Sessions is the key mechanism by which system resources can be optimally utilized through bin packing